deliveroo/deliveroo.engineering/alerting.md

 Symptom based alerting is focused around creating rules and conditions that mimic those of an end user.
 Setting the alert on the symptom allows you to catch multiple causes with a single alert rule.

 Users care about a feature not working not why it’s not working – users care about a symptom not cause.
-For example an user might be upset when:
+For example a user might be upset when:
 * Page loads are slow
 * There are errors on page or page does not load completely
 * Invalid data is displayed